getsentry/sentry-cocoa/develop-docs/README.md

 Additionally, two new 'make' commands(test-alamofire, test-homekit) are being added to the project to assist in testing the Sentry SDK in third-party projects.

 Related to [GH-2916](https://github.com/getsentry/sentry-cocoa/pull/2916)

+### Replace xcpretty with xcbeautify

+Date: April 19th 2023
+Contributors: @philipphofmann

+Using xcpretty to format the tests lead to long running tests see [GH-2911](https://github.com/getsentry/sentry-cocoa/issues/2911).
+Removing it fixes that problem.
+Although xcpretty is [preinstalled](https://github.com/actions/runner-images/blob/bea98d07491839b4ab1963e6a0341e8cab07ae16/images/macos/macos-12-Readme.md#xcode-support-tools) on GH actions, we decided to use [xcbeautify](https://github.com/tuist/xcbeautify) instead and accept the tradeoff of installing it on every GH actions run, which takes around 15 seconds.